 Real estate investors often get lost in the complicated process when trying to purchase their first property.
-Whether you're looking to fix it up and sell it off or buy it and rent it out, there's a certain order of responsibilities you need to follow long before you make an offer.
+Whether you're looking to fix it up and sell it off or buy and rent it out, you need to follow a certain order of responsibilities long before making an offer.
 Here's a closer look at some of the key steps that will help you make a smart real estate investment.

 1. Research locations

 Everyone knows the old real estate adage: Location, location, location.
 No matter how much you hear it, it always rings true, and it's especially wise to consider location when you're taking the leap and making your first real estate investment.
 Your research should begin with understanding the trends for your state, region, and city, and then it should dive deeper into districts and neighborhoods.

 Look not only at growth trends but also at trends in increasing property values and changes in property taxes.
 Ideally, you'll be able to visit the location in person so that you can drive through the neighborhood and get a sense of curb appeal and safety.
 These things will influence any renter or buyer you try to market the property to down the line.